Local number portability: Dominican Republic

 In the Dominican Republic, number portability in both mobile and local telephony was launched September 30, 2009.
 In March, 2009, the Dominican Telecommunications Institute (INDOTEL) selected Informática El Corte Inglés to administer the number portability.

 Ecuador

 In Ecuador, Mobile Number Portability has been available since 12 October 2009.

 Mexico

-Mexico is the first Latin American country to have number portability in both mobile and local telephony.
+In the Mexico is first Latin American country to have number portability in both mobile and local telephony.
 The Federal Commission of Telecommunications (COFETEL) applied this law, in defense and regulation of the Telmex monopoly.
 It was also a condition for Telmex for entering the video market triple play.
 Number portability has been available since July 5, 2008.
 The service used to be administered by Telcordia Technologies.

 On August 29, 2019, the Federal Telecommunications Institute (IFT) announced that at the request of the telecommunications service providers, it would migrate its portability database administration to Mediafon Datapro.
 As a result, portability was temporarily suspended from August 30 to September 1.
 On September 2, portability was resumed with the service now being handled by Mediafon Datapro.